 Rental revenue is recognized as and when services are rendered on a monthly basis as per the contractual terms prescribed under master service agreement entered with customer.
-The Group has ascertained that the lease payment received are straight lined over the period of the contract.
+The Group has ascertained that the lease payments received are straight lined over the period of the contract.

 Exit Charges is recognised when uncertainty relating to the amounts receivable on exit is resolved and it is probable that a significant reversal relating to the amounts receivable on exit will not occur.
+Interest on delayed payment from operators is recognized as income when uncertainty relating to amount receivable is resolved and it is probable that a significant reversal relating to this amount will not occur.
 Energy revenue is recognized over the period on a monthly basis upon satisfaction of performance obligation as per contracts with the customers.
 The transaction price is the consideration received from customers based on prices agreed as per the contract with the customers.
 The determination of standalone selling prices is not required as the transaction prices are stated in the contract based on the identified performance obligation.